- Which companies offer the cheapest non-owner car insurance in West Virginia?

 Best non-owner car insurance in West Virginia

-While Erie Insurance is the top choice, State Farm and GEICO are also great options for non-owner coverage.
+Although Erie Insurance came out on top, State Farm and GEICO are also excellent choices for providing non-owner coverage.

 | Company | Average annual premium | J.D.
 Power | NAIC | AM Best | Overall score |